 Reported attacks against municipalities tapered off over the first eight months of 2020 once the COVID-19 pandemic hit, but attacks against organizations increased.
 One report noted that 51% of malware attacks in Q3 of 2020 were ransomware attacks – up from 39% in Q2 and 34% in Q1.

 Based on what’s been reported, most municipalities chose not to pay ransoms.
-Over the past two years, we have reports of only 16 municipalities that paid some or all of the ransom demanded.
-Here’s how it breaks down.
+In fact, over the past two years, there are reports of only 16 municipalities that paid some or all of the ransom demanded.
+Here’s how it breaks down:

 Based on reported data, ransom demands averaged $686,000 in 2020.
-In 2019, that number was just over $1 million.
-The median ransom in 2020 was $389,000, lower than the median ($400,000) in 2019.
 Over the past two years, the largest paid ransom was $592,000.
 This was for an attack that occurred on May 29, 2019, when a phishing email encrypted city records and disabled the email system, digital payroll and 911 systems in Riviera Beach, Florida.
 The next largest ransom paid was $500,000.
 This was for an attack that occurred on November 22, 2020, in Delaware County, Pennsylvania, when portions of the county's computer network were locked and knocked offline.

 The largest ransom demand reported was $5.3 million, for an attack that occurred on July 3, 2019, in New Bedford, Massachusetts, when 158 city computers were shut down.
-However, the ransom was not paid.
+However, the ransom, ultimately, was not paid.

 How to avoid becoming the next victim

-Government municipalities should continue to prioritize educating their employees so they’re up to date on the latest trends and are mindful about what websites they click on and what emails they open.
-Furthermore, now’s an opportune time to re-evaluate the resilience of your third-party vendors.
+Municipalities should continue to prioritize educating their employees so they’re up to date on the latest trends and are mindful about what websites they click on and what emails they open.
+Now is an opportune time to re-evaluate the resilience of your third-party vendors.
 After all, you’re only as resilient as the weakest link in your supply chain.

-More importantly, these lessons apply to any organization.
-While municipalities have been hit particularly hard by ransom attacks over the past two years, so have many businesses.
+While municipalities have been hit particularly hard by ransom attacks over the past two years, so too have many businesses.
 The latest uptick in reported attacks on municipalities means organizations can’t wait to add defenses and safeguards.
 If they do, they could easily become another statistic.